hpccsystems-solutions-lab/pmml-ecl-ml/README.md

 # PMML2ECL

 The PMML2ECL project is a converter for machine learning models for the HPCC Systems platform.
-As of the first build, it only supports Linear Regression and Logistic Regression.
+As of the first build, it only fully supports Linear Regression and Logistic Regression. *See "How it works" for an explanation of what PMML and ECL are.*

 ## Prerequisites